stebet/eveonline-third-party-documentation/docs/crest/fleet/fleet_fleet.md

 # Fleet

 The fleet resource provides details about a fleet.
+The fleet resource, along with all its children resources, may only be accessed with an access token belonging to the fleet boss.

 - **Route:** URL must be provided by user.
 It can be obtained in the client, under the fleet menu, by using the *Copy External Fleet Link* option.
 The URL will be copied to the clipboard.